SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/register_defined_as_component_input.rst

 Introduction
 ------------

-In SpinalHDL, it is not allowed to define an component input as a register.
-The reason of that is for the user to avoid having surprise when he drive sub components inputs.
+In SpinalHDL, you are not allowed to define a component that has a register as an input.
+The reasoning behind this is to prevent surprises when the user tries to drive the inputs of child components with the registered signal.
+If a registered input is desired, you will need to declare the unregistered input in the `io` bundle, and register the signal in the body of the component.

 Example
 -------